GGbb2046/AboutMe/README.md

     All in all a solid collaboration of our Carlsberg Asian entities.

-3.  **Project nameP2P standardization - ERP: Microsoft Dynamics Navision - Lead
+3.  **P2P standardization - ERP: Microsoft Dynamics Navision - Lead
 Jun 2018 – Aug 2018**

     _Project description_